 Lake County invests in an external investment pool, the Minnesota Association of Governments Investing for Counties (MAGIC) Fund, which is created under a joint powers agreement pursuant to Minn.
 Stat. § 471.59.
-The MAGIC Fund is not registered with the Securities and Exchange Commission (SEC), but does operate in a manner consistent with Rule 2a-7 prescribed by the SEC pursuant to the Investment Company Act of 1940 (17 C.F.R. § 270.2a-7).
-The investment in the pool is measured at the net asset value per share provided by the pool.
+The MAGIC Fund is not registered with the Securities and Exchange Commission.
+The investment in the pool is measured at the amortized cost per share provided by the pool, which would closely approximate fair value.